Vehicle Sales, Equipment Sales, Heavy Transport Sales, Fleet Sales, Finance and Insurance Sales, Buyers and Sales

 Here are some examples below but many variations exist, particularly so when dealerships are attempting to secure absolute top end skills.

-$35,000 to $50,000 plus 10% Used vehicles.
+Retainers $40,000 to $55,000 plus 10%.
 The norm provides for a $40,000 retainer.
-Minimum retainers or minimum weekly guaranteed incomes should allow for at least the minimum wage to be paid for each hours work.
+Minimum retainers or minimum weekly guaranteed incomes should allow for at least the minimum wage to be paid for each hours worked.
 E.G: If 48 hours is the standard working week the minimum wage should either be set to calculate the minimum in line with the hours worked or a minimum guaranteed income should be provided.

 Pressure on the levels of retainers has been felt by many dealerships during 2021 with some companies moving to a base of $40,000 to $45,000 as a norm.

 20% of retained profit is often paid for commission only.
 Commission only payment is now very rare and technically without a minimum guaranteed income this style of remuneration payment is now outdated and potentially illegal.
-Some non franchise dealerships navigate this issue with a mimimum gurranteed income each week offset against comssions.
+Some non franchise dealerships navigate this issue with a mimimum guarranteed income each week offset against commissions.

 Dealership bonuses are now also becoming the norm in addition to normal commissions with many providing a lump sum financial bonus for the achievement of volume or profit-based bonuses.

 Average earnings $80’000 to $140’000 dependent on ability

 Full use of company car supplied with reasonable use of petrol, the vehicle is usually a company demonstrator.
 Often fleet sales personnel work a five day week some roles involve relieving new vehicle sales personnel on a rostered basis.

 Used Vehicle Buyers

 Median total income $140,000

 Retainers range from $50’000 to $80’000 with the remainder making up the at-risk portion.
 The extreme end of remuneration is more aligned to the rates paid by the sales manager and could for an example allow for a retainer of up to $80’000 with profit share to $200,000.

 Finance and Insurance Sales Staff